nathancarter/weblurch/doc/plan.md

 becomes convenient or useful; this document lists things in a more-or-less required order of completion.

+## Parsing test

+Create a Lurch Application that tests the following particular design for a customizable parser.

+ * Create a group type called "category name" that can hold any text.
+Its tag will always contain the phrase "category name."
+ * Create a group type called "category definition."
+   * It has an attribute called "definition type" that can be selected with the bubble tag context menu, and is one of the following.
+     * Built-in types
+       * integers base 10
+       * real numbers base 10
+       * one letter a-z/A-Z
+       * (more can be added to this list later)
+     * Regular expression
+     * Symbol
+     * Pattern
+   * Whichever of the above is chosen will be used as the bubble tag contents.
+   * Choosing any of the options, if the bubble is empty, fills the bubble with example content for that definition type.
+For built-in types, it fills the bubble with a human-readable description of the built-in.
+ * Make "category name" groups able to connect by arrows to "definition type" groups or "category name" groups, but only up to one target.
+ * Create a group type called "name" that can hold any text.
+   * Permit it to connect to a "definition type" group, but only up to one target.
+   * Permit "category type" groups to connect to "name" type groups also, but still at most one target.
+   * Its tag will behave as follows.
+     * If it is not connected to a target, the tag says "name."
+     * If it has no category name connected to it, the tag says "operator name."
+     * If it contains any commas or spaces, the tag says "variable names."
+     * Otherwise, it says "variable name."
+ * Create a group type called "test" that can hold any text.
+Its tag always contains the phrase "test."
+ * Create a method that computes, for any given "definition type" group, a simple representation of what function should be called in a parser object to extend it by adding that definition; the result should be JSON.
+ * The `contentsChanged` handler for any given group in the document should call that function in itself (if it's a definition type group) or (if it's not) in any definition type group to which it's connected, storing the result as an attribute of the group on which it was called.
+ * Create a function that applies any such JSON record of a command to a parser object, thus modifying that parser appropriately.
+ * Whenever any definition type group in the document has its JSON meaning recomputed, loop through all definition top-level groups in the document, doing the following.
+   * Before the loop, create a parser P.
+   * Upon encountering a definition type group *after* the one that changed, apply to it the function that extends P with the meaning of that group.
+   * Upon encountering a test type group, run P on its contents and place the resulting structure within the test type group.
+ * Whenever any test type group in the document changes, do the same loop as above, but the only test that should be recomputed is the one that changed.
+ * Create a context menu item in test type groups that allows you to see, in a popup window, the parsed structure stored in that group.
+ * Add a context menu item in test type groups that allows you to mark a test as currently passing.
+This takes the currently parsed meaning of that group and stores it under a second key, the meaning that *ought* to be parsed by that group.
+(For later comparison purposes, if input data changes, to prevent regression.)
+ * Add a context menu item for removing such marks.
+ * When writing to a test type group's meaning attribute (or to the attribute storing the meaning it ought to have), also mark it with a suffix that looks like one of the following.
+   * If it has no data stored for what structure it ought to have, mark it with a gray question mark.
+Hovering the question mark should explain this.
+   * If the "what ought to be parsed" data matches the data we just parsed and are now storing, mark it with a green check box.
+Hovering should, again, explain this.
+   * Mark it with a red check box, and a corresponding hover explanation.

 ## Matching Module

 The Matching Module may no longer be necessary, if we build Lurch on top of